-To transform our community in East Durham where every man will reach his full potential (socially, economically and spiritually) by knowing God and experiencing His love (Chesed).
+To transform our community in East Durham where every man will reach his full potential; socially, economically and spiritually.

 What We Do

-Agape Corner provides an opportunity for single young men from non-nuclear families, particularly families with absent fathers, to live in structured, mentored and encouraging residential houses with single, professional, Christian men.
-As iron sharpens iron, so one man sharpens another states Psalm 27:17.
-In the same way, the men at Agape Corner learn from and encourage one another to live lives of servant leadership that maximize their God-given potential.
-Our desire is to see young men who have not had the best start in life, flourish and live out their own God-given potential.
+Agape Corner provides opportunities for single young men, primarily from non-nuclear families, to be trained for and employed in well-paying jobs and to live in affordable, quality residential housing with mentors.
+As iron sharpens iron, so one man sharpens another.
+The men at Agape Corner learn from and encourage one another to live lives that maximize their potential.
+Our desire is to see young men flourish holistically - socially, economically and spiritually.

 Why Young Men?

 Multigenerational poverty is intricately intertwined with the collapse of the nuclear family (particularly in the inner city) and it disproportionally affects African Americans.
 Almost 70 percent of black children are born to single mothers and grow up without fathers who have voluntarily abdicated their responsibilities for a committed relationship and for caring and mentoring their children.
 These families are far more likely than traditional nuclear families to be poor and to pass that poverty on to their children.
 The United States is now a two-family nation, separate and unequal; one generally educated, thriving and intact, and the other struggling, broken, and far too often African-American.
-We believe one of the best ways to help break this cycle is to show young adult men the inherent value of commitment in relationships and servant leadership.
+We believe one of the best ways to help break this cycle is to show young adult men the inherent value of committed relationships providing opportunities to grow and thrive holistically.